 Hmmm…what do I say about myself?
 Well, I’m a textbook INFJ and an Enneagram 2, a story teller, a preacher, an idealist, a reader and a Midwest transplant thriving in the desert of Tucson, Arizona.

 I am drawn out of bed in the morning by the promise of a hot cup of coffee, I love driving my Kymco Scooter all around our diverse city and I am one of those weirdos who loves running.

-I wear a lot of hats – a mother of two, wife of one, daughter, sister, Spanish maestra, friend, and vocational minister; but underneath all these fun hats is a woman who desires to follow the way of Jesus.
+I wear a lot of hats – a mother of two, wife of one, daughter, sister, Spanish maestra, friend, and vocational minister ; but underneath all these fun hats is a woman, a child of God, who desires to follow the way of Jesus.
 And one of my favorite activities is to be the friends described in Mark 2

 3 Some men came, bringing to him a paralyzed man, carried by four of them.
 4 Since they could not get him to Jesus because of the crowd, they made an opening in the roof above Jesus by digging through it and then lowered the mat the man was lying on.
 5 When Jesus saw their faith, he said to the paralyzed man, “Son, your sins are forgiven.”

-If I can bring people to the feet of Jesus through my writing, through prayer, through discipleship, or through teaching than I am a happy, happy woman.
+If I can bring people to the feet of Jesus through my writing, through prayer, through discipleship, or friendship or service or through teaching than I am a happy, happy woman.

 I began writing in 2008 after experiencing two miscarriages and needing an outlet to express my emotions, reflections, prayers and hopes.

 This site received the name “The Kirsten Tree” from one of my earliest posts, in which I marveled at how God was working in my life.
 The reality is that God has been faithful since I was in my mother’s womb until today – always teaching me, loving me, and giving me purpose.